radareorg/radare2-book/analysis/code_analysis.md

 - `anal.refstr` - search for strings in data references
 - `anal.strings` - search for strings and creating references

-Note that strings references control disabled by default because it increases analysis times.
+Note that strings references control is disabled by default because it increases the analysis time.

 ### Analysis ranges